vEnhance/1802/src/tsafe.typ

 these are all different types of objects, and certain operations are defined (aka "allowed") or undefined (aka "not allowed") depending on the underlying types.
-Table @operations lists some common examples with vectors you've seen from precalculus.
+Table @table-operations lists some common examples with vectors you've seen from precalculus.

 #figure(
   table(